Typisch Rapid: „… jetzt alles möglich!“

 Item and points lost

-The home game against Bournemouth on Saturday evening was a game in which West Ham could have climbed out of the relegation zone with a win.
+The home game against Bournemouth on Saturday was a game in which West Ham could have climbed out of the relegation zone with a win.
 And you could feel from the kick-off that there was determination in the team and West Ham was trying everything to get this win.
-Albeit the score on this wet evening at London Stadium remained 0-0 until the final whistle.
+Albeit the score on a wet evening at the London Stadium remained 0-0 until the final whistle.

-Ludek Miklosko tifo before the game (the former West Ham keeper unfortunately is terminally ill with cancer)
+Before the game the Bobby Moore Stand displayed a tifo for Ludek Miklosko.
+The former West Ham keeper unfortunately is terminally ill with cancer.

-The mood of the crowd leaving the London Stadium quickly and quietly after the final whistle wasn’t anger, and I hadn’t seen any protest against the board during this game.
-The crowd had supported the team most of the time throughout the game, and as the result hadn’t been because of a lack of trying there was no reason for the claret and blue army to be angry, just sad.
+The mood of the crowd leaving the London Stadium quickly and quietly after the final whistle wasn’t anger like it had been sensed in previous games this season, and I hadn’t seen any blatant protest against the board.
+The crowd supported the team throughout the game, and as it hadn’t been because of a lack of trying there was no reason for the claret and blue army to be angry about the result, just sad.
 It seemed many of those who silently queued on the way to Stratford possibly were on the verge of already giving up hope that the drop can be avoided this season.

 Steward directing the crowd on the way to Stratford station

-After all this time it hadn’t been a late equaliser which had deflated the mood like in the last home game against Manchester United when West Ham were denied a win and had to settle with a 1-1 draw due to a goal conceded in the 96th minute.
+After all, this time it hadn’t been a late equaliser which had deflated the mood like in the last home game against Manchester United when West Ham were denied a win and had to settle with a 1-1 draw due to a goal conceded in the 96th minute.
 The Hammers had managed to keep a clean sheet (only the third time this season) and according to the BBC they finished with twice as many shots as Bournemouth (20-10), their most in a Premier League game this season.
-But only three were on target and the hosts had problems to open up the Cherries until the latter stages, with Taty Castellanos flashing an overhead kick narrowly wide and Callum Wilson being the biggest threat when he came on with 18 minutes giving the Hammers’ new Argentina striker some company up front.
+But only three were on target and the hosts had problems to open up the Cherries until the latter stages, with Taty Castellanos trying his luck with an overhead kick which went narrowly wide and Callum Wilson being the biggest threat when he came on with 18 minutes giving the Hammers’ new Argentina striker some company up front.

 Well, that’s another two points lost anyway and West Ham’s attempt to climb out of the relegation zone was halted.
-They still have to be searching desperately for matches which can be won, quite similar to me when I couldn’t find my newly bought blue cap after alighting from the train back to central London after the game.
+Now like the crowd being stopped from time to time on the walk to Stratford we have to be patient.
+And the Hammers still have to be searching desperately for matches which can be won, quite similar to me when I was looking for my blue cap after alighting from the train back to central London after the game.

 Lost item

 And with Liverpool, Man City and Fulham being the opponents in the next upcoming games, West Ham’s search for points could be as futile as entering my data into the “lost items form” on the website of c2c rail company.
-Nottingham Forest (now two points ahead of the Irons with one game in hand) could well be farer away within the next weeks than it was this weekend though also they are playing opponents which are not easy to beat.
+Nottingham Forest (two points ahead of the Irons on Saturday evening with one game in hand) could well be farer away within the next weeks than it was this weekend though also they are playing opponents which are not easy to beat.

 West Ham United: The Upton Park Years“ covers every season from 1904-2016

-Come on you Irons!
-We‘re West Ham‘s claret and blue army, forever blowing bubbles anyway!
+Well, a point is a point … Come on you Irons, we‘re West Ham‘s claret and blue army, forever blowing bubbles, pretty bubbles in the air!
+United!
+United!!!

 February 22, 2026 at 12:12 pm Leave a comment